 Understanding Morgan Stanley's Unusual Options Activity

-Morgan Stanley (NYSE:MS) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $93.36 following the option alert.
+Shares of Morgan Stanley (NYSE:MS) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $94.67.

 - Option Type: TRADE